Netflix/falcor/documentation/model.md

 // ["todosById", 44]
 ~~~

-The process of rewriting a path when a reference is encountered is known as *Path Optimization*.
+The process of rewriting a [path](http://netflix.github.io/falcor/documentation/paths.html) when a reference is encountered is known as *Path Optimization*.
 For more information on how Path Optimization can improve the efficiency of server-side data retrieval, see [Path Optimization](#Path-Optimization).

 <a name="JSON-Graph-Sentinels"></a>

 ### JSON Graph Sentinels

-In addition to References, JSON graph introduces two more new value types: Atoms and Errors.
+In addition to References, [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) introduces two more new value types: Atoms and Errors.
 These three special value types are all classified as *Sentinels*.

 Sentinels are JSON objects that are treated by the Falcor Model as value types.
 References, Atoms, and Errors are all JSON objects with a "$type" value of "ref", "atom", and "error" respectively.